Table Of Contents

 Federal tax treatment of VA disability benefits is simple: the Internal Revenue Service (IRS) does not consider veterans disability benefits taxable income.

-That includes not just monthly disability payments, but other veterans benefits such as from GI Bill programs and training allowances administered by the VA.
+That includes not just monthly disability payments, but other veterans benefits, such as from GI Bill programs and training allowances administered by the VA.
 Also tax-exempt are VA grants aimed at making homes and/or vehicles accessible to veterans with disabilities.

-VA disability benefits also aren’t considered earned income to qualify for the federal Earned Income Tax Credit (EIC).
+These benefits also aren’t considered earned income to qualify for the federal Earned Income Tax Credit (EIC).
 However, a veteran who receives disability benefits and also has earned income may qualify for EIC.

 Some Other Types of Disability Benefits May Be Taxable